ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Snow.
-Cloudy, with a low around 10.
-Wind chill values as low as -4.
-North wind around 12 mph, with gusts as high as 22 mph.
+         <h3>Tonight</h3>Snow showers.
+Cloudy, with a low around 12.
+Wind chill values as low as -2.
+North wind around 12 mph, with gusts as high as
+         22 mph.
 Chance of precipitation is 100%.
 New snow accumulation of 3 to 7 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday</h3>A slight chance of snow showers after 1pm.
 Mostly cloudy.
 High near 21, with temperatures falling to around 19 in the afternoon.
-         Wind chill values as low as -4.
+         Wind chill values as low as -2.
 North wind around 13 mph, with gusts as high as 20 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">